CouncilofLorien/counciloflorien.github.io/docs/cards/M/map-to-mithril.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable on a Dwarf during the site phase at a site at which "Information" is playable.
-Tap the Dwarf and site.
-Tap Map to Mithril if bearer is ever at Moria; this card never untaps.
-If Map to Mithril is at a Dwarf-hold and it is tapped, the bearer may tap himself and place this card with a non-unique weapon in his company.
+> > ***Playable on a Dwarf during the site phase at a site at which "Information" is playable.*** Tap the Dwarf and site. <br>&ensp;Tap _Map to Mithril_ if bearer is ever at Moria; this card never untaps. <br>&ensp;If _Map to Mithril_ is at a Dwarf-hold and it is tapped, the bearer may tap himself and place this card with a non-unique weapon in his company.
 This gives the weapon a +3 prowess bonus.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【 (+3)/&ndash; 】</div>